gianlucadifrancesco/calculator/README.md

 # calculator

-A simple calculator, imitating the iOS10 one.
+A simplen and basic calculator made in vanilla JS, imitating the **iOS 10** one.